 - Distribute the information about the product to other systems.

 An ERP package, on the other hand, has many more tasks.
-This package is more about internal processes and not only links software packages but mainly activities of various internal processes (and departments) with each other.
+His package is more about internal processes and links software packages and activities of various internal processes (and departments) with each other.

 The isolation of the product data in a separate Product Management System ensures that the information can be managed and enriched from one central point and that the other systems always work with the same information.